 On other Impreza and Forester models (2008–2014 WRX and STi, 2008–2011 Impreza, and 2009–2013 Forester), you can find VSS on a factory harness in the passenger footwell.
-See this thread.
-That shows the location in a 2009 Forester, but the factory color and location is similar across all of those models.
+See my post here.
+That links to a thread on a Forester forum which shows the location in a 2009 Forester.
+However, the factory color and location is similar across all of those models.
 In Impreza/WRX/STi, you should be able to see the harness with the VSS wire without having to remove any panels.
 Be sure to see my post further down in that thread with the large annotated picture and some additional tips.

 Reverse Gear Signal

 A few recent models include the reverse gear signal at pin 16 on the 16-pin aux harness.
 If you ordered a harness from me with that wire, it will usually be BROWN/YELLOW.

 For most Impreza, Forester, and Legacy/Outback models, you can find the factory reverse gear wire in the passenger footwell, in a location similar to the one shown in this thread.
 The factory color is BROWN/YELLOW across all models and years.

 I'm not aware of any aftermarket HU that can use these signals from a Subaru.
 If I sent you a harness that includes these wires and you won't be using them, insulate the ends (individually).

 If you're keeping your stock HU and using a separate pair of forward/reverse harnesses to connect other aftermarket gear, join the respective CAN wires between the two harnesses (pin 11 to 11 and 12 to 12).
 The pair should be twisted.
 Tip: Join the CAN wires first (before any others) and then twist the two harnesses to twist these two wires.
 Then continue joining or making your connections to the remaining wires (power, speakers, etc.).